clef/frontend-styleguide/README.md

 ### Spacing

 Using proper spacing is important for writing readable code.
-Something to remember: "Would you write an email without any spacing?"
+Something to remember: "Would you write an email without any spacing?".
+We use two spaces for indenting both HTML and CSS, in CSS we leave one space between the selector and the opening bracket, one space before the CSS value and one space on each side of an operator.

 The right way: